Appointments

 If you do not wish to have a trainee GP or medical student observing at your consultation.
 Please feel free to bring this to the attention of the receptionist or GP.
 At no time will this decision prejudice your care with us.

-Signposting by our Reception Team
+Appointment support via our Reception Team

 - If you request an appointment at your surgery, the receptionist may ask you the reason why you are calling.